 If this happens, open a new browser window and reconnect using the instructions above.
 If you do this within 30 minutes of closing the window, you will reconnect to your previous desktop session.
 If you try to reconnect after this time, any unsaved work will be permanently lost.

-If you're unable to resolve Windows Virtual Desktop issues using this guide (or the 'WVD FAQs page') please log an incident using the 'Something broken?' link, and enter "Windows Virtual Desktop" in the subject line.
+If you're unable to resolve Windows Virtual Desktop issues using this guide (or the 'WVD FAQs page') please log an incident, with "Windows Virtual Desktop" in the subject line.